LIU, Xuepeng (Paul)

 "WTO and Trade Volatility: A Spatial Analysis" (with Abdur R. Chowdhury, Marquette University; Miao Wang, Marquette University; M.C.
 Sunny Wong, University of San Francisco)

-"Trade Agreements and Economic Growth" Conditionally accepted by Southern Economic Journal.
+"Trade Agreements and Economic Growth" Forthcoming in Southern Economic Journal.

 "Free Trade Agreements and the Consolidation of Democracy." (with Emanuel Ornelas, London School of Economics).
 [Also Available at: VoxEU & WTO Forum].
 American Economic Journal: Macroeconomics, 6(2): 29-70, April 2014.
 Online Appendix